-Net Neutrality has been a topic of vigorous debate in recent times.
-But none more so than last week, when the FCC unveiled plans to scrap the legislation enacted in 2015 that requires internet service providers in the U.S. to treat all web traffic equally.
+Net Neutrality has been a topic of vigorous debate for a few years now.
+But none more so than recently, when the FCC voted to scrap the legislation enacted in 2015 that requires internet service providers in the U.S. to treat all web traffic equally.

 In case you’re not familiar with the concept of Net Neutrality, here’s a general definition from Wikipedia: